 Series of record-level hurricanes and typhoons occurring all over the world recently are a sober reminder of how quickly climate change is affecting our daily lives.
 In just the last few weeks, at least category 4-5 storms (Hurricane Irma, Hurricane Maria, Hurricane Harvey and Typhoon Talim) laid havoc in a number of countries, destroying uncountable lives and homes.
 Thanks partly to its geographic location surrounded by other land masses and partly to PUB's efficient stormwater management system, Singapore has been luckier than most other countries.
 However, it's still not immune to nature's fury.
-In 2017 alone, Singapore has already experienced 17 flash floods, 9 of which occured in Central.
+In 2017 alone, Singapore has already experienced 17 flash floods, 9 of which occurred in Central.
 Will typhoons and floods continue to have major impact on a Singaporean consumer's life?

 Expect storms, rainfalls and floods to be more frequent and severe over time